yanmastin-astro/terraform-provider-astro/README.md

     <picture>
         <img src="https://github.com/user-attachments/assets/22586f12-3871-4bb6-8ead-40bec82ec3ce" width="260">
     </picture>
-    <p>Programatically control Astro through an API.</p>
+    <p>Official Astro Terraform Provider to automate, scale, and manage your Astro infrastructure.</p>
     <a href="https://astronomer.docs.buildwithfern.com/docs/api/overview"><img src="https://img.shields.io/static/v1?label=Docs&message=API Ref&color=000000&style=for-the-badge" /></a>
     <a href="https://registry.terraform.io/providers/astronomer/astro/latest/docs"><img src="https://img.shields.io/static/v1?label=Docs&message=terraform-provider-astro&color=000000&style=for-the-badge" /></a>
 </div>

 ## Using the provider
 1. Create an [API Token](https://docs.astronomer.io/astro/automation-authentication#step-1-create-an-api-token) to use in the provider.
-We recommend creating an organization API token since it is the most flexible but the type of your API token will depend on your use case.
+Astronomer recommends creating an organization API token since it is the most flexible but the type of your API token will depend on your use case.
 2. Create a `main.tf` file with the following content:
 ```terraform
 terraform {